-PERFORMANCE ACCOUNTABILITY SYSTEM (Continued)
+PERFORMANCE ACCOUNTABILITY SYSTEM (P

-- 5. District management regularly reviews and uses evaluation results to improve the performance and cost efficiency of its major educational and operational programs. - a.
-The district can demonstrate that a process is in place to provide School Board members and administrators with information on the performance of its major educational and operational programs. - b.
-The district can demonstrate specifically how it uses evaluation results to improve program performance and cost-efficiency. - 6.
-The district reports on the performance and cost efficiency of its major educational and operational programs to ensure accountability to parents and other taxpayers. - a.
-The district can demonstrate that it publicly reports on the performance and cost-efficiency of its major educational and operational programs. - b.
-The district can demonstrate that it reports this information to school advisory councils, parents, and other taxpayers. - c.
-The district has established a mechanism to receive feedback from parents and other taxpayers as an avenue of accountability. - 7.
-The district ensures that school improvement plans effectively translate identified needs into activities with measurable objectives. - a.
-The district has a process in place to ensure that school improvement plans are based on school needs and contain measurable objectives and implementation strategies. - b.
-District schools have developed school improvement plans based on their identified needs. - c.
-District school improvement plans generally contain measurable objectives. - d.
-District school improvement plans contain clear implementation strategies. - 8.
-The district has established and implemented strategies to continually assess the reliability of its data. - a.
-The district identifies and corrects data errors or problems using internal controls and procedures to test the reliability of the data that is collected, including: - 1) Edit checks to determine if the data entered matches the accepted or expected values of the data element; - 2) Edit checks to determine if an inappropriate relationship exists between data elements; - 3) Edit checks to identify data that may or may not be inaccurate but need further checking; and - 4) Verification procedures that compare original information to that entered into the system (data accuracy). - b.
-The district has implemented recommendations made by the Auditor General in regard to data accuracy and reporting. - The district can demonstrate that the data it submits to the Department of Education is generally accurate. - d.
-The district can demonstrate that it uses appropriate reports to verify its data. - e.
-The district can demonstrate that it uses computer software that checks the appropriateness of the data entered. - f.
-The district uses a data verification process that includes school staff reviewing data before it is submitted to the Department of Education. - g.
+c.
+The district has established a mechanism to receive feedback from parents and other taxpayers as an avenue of accountability.
+7. e district ensures that school improvement plans effectively translate ntified needs into activities with measurable objectives. a.
+The district has a process in place to ensure that school improvement plans are based on school needs and contain measurable objectives and implementation strategies. b.
+District schools have developed school improvement plans based on their identified needs. c.
+District school improvement plans generally contain measurable objectives. d.
+District school improvement plans contain clear implementation strategies.
+8. Th reli e district has established and implemented strategies to continually assess the iability of its data. a.
+The district identifies and corrects data errors or problems using internal controls and procedures to test the reliability of the data that is collected, including: Edit checks to determine if the data entered matches the accepted or expected values of the data element; 2) Edit checks to determine if an inappropriate relationship exists between data elements; 3) Edit checks to identify data that may or may not be inaccurate but need further checking; and 4) Verification procedures that compare original information to that entered into the system (data accuracy). b.
+The district has implemented recommendations made by the Auditor General in regard to data accuracy and reporting. c.
+The district can demonstrate that the data it submits to the Department of Education is generally accurate. d.
+The district can demonstrate that it uses appropriate reports to verify its data. e.
+The district can demonstrate that it uses computer software that checks the appropriateness of the data entered. f.
+The district uses a data verification process that includes school staff reviewing data before it is submitted to the Department of Education. g.
 The district can demonstrate that it uses the data submitted to the Department to manage its educational and operational programs.